The docs feature provides users with a way to organize Markdown files in a hierarchical format.

 For docs that have collapsible categories, you may want more fine-grain control over certain categories.
 If you want specific categories to be always expanded, you can set

-To achieve this, set the
+To enable docs-only mode, set the

 routeBasePath property of the